 As an important part of GDPR requirements, we're updating our data processing agreement and privacy commitments to meet our obligations for GDPR that lay the land for the terms for Timely and our customers.
 And as a our parent company, Memory AS, is a registered company in Norway and a member of the European Economic Area (EEA), we have adopted the EU directive 1995/46/EC in its laws (including GDPR)

 Data will be processed and stored in the EU by our sub supplier and sub processor, Amazon Web Services (AWS).
-AWS is Privacy Shield-certified, so transfer of data to it will be in compliance with EU law.
+AWS services are GDPR compliant, so transfer of data to it will be in compliance with EU law.

 Coordinating with our vendors